Teen filmed taking a running kick at boy's head in shocking schoolyard fight is sentenced

 The victim in the case was taken to hospital but suffered no serious injuries.

-A video of the fight was widely shared on social media, and the 15-year-old pleaded guilty to assault causing actual bodily harm (ABH).
+A video of the fight was widely shared on social media, and the 15-year-old pleaded guilty to assault causing actual bodily harm.

 When asked if he had anything to say, the young defendant said: “I sincerely regret my actions.
 Lots of things were happening that were getting bottled up.
 I’m doing better and I find it a lot easier to cope with my emotions now.”